 Standard documents needed for most applications include your school transcripts, a résumé, a personal statement, and letters of recommendation.
 Master’s program applicants must also have a bachelor’s degree in a related field.

-For final acceptance into the program, full-time students applying to a master’s in higher education need an internship or assistantship, and part-time students need a full-time position in higher education.
+For final acceptance into the program, full-time students seeking a master’s in higher education often need an internship or assistantship, and part-time students may need a full-time position in postsecondary education.
 These positions allow students to gain practical work experience.

 Select your program

 As you review your top choices, reflect on your personal goals and logistical needs.
 Examine the benefits of in-person and online study and whether full-time or part-time enrollment fits your lifestyle.
-Some programs offer synchronous, asynchronous, or hybrid course delivery methods, allowing you to work independently.
-Include other factors like cost, coursework, and location.
+Some programs offer asynchronous course delivery methods, allowing you to work independently.
+Also, consider other key factors like cost, coursework, and location.

 Determine how you’ll pay for your degree